-Bernalillo County: The Bernalillo County Sheriff’s Department provides a number of law enforcement services for the citizens of Bernalillo County.
+The Bernalillo County Sheriff’s Department provides a number of law enforcement services for the citizens of Bernalillo County.
 The Department has a Metro Air Unit, a SWAT Team, and an extensive Criminal Services Division that provides Crime Scene Investigations.

-Citizens of New Mexico who seek jobs as Sheriff’s Deputies in Bernalillo County must be 21 years old, be U.S. citizens who seek jobs as Sheriff Deputies in Sandoval County must be 21 years old and have a high school diploma or GED.
+Sheriff’s deputy job applicants in Sandoval County must be 21 years old, be U.S. citizens, and have a high school diploma or GED.
 They must have completed the New Mexico Law Enforcement Academy or have had equivalent training.

 Jobs with Municipal Police Departments in New Mexico

-Those who seek jobs as Police Officers in Las Cruces must be 20 years old and have a high school diploma or GED.
+Applicants must be 20 years old and have a high school diploma or GED.
 The first step in the application process is a written exam.
 Applicants who pass this then undergo a physical assessment test.
 Those who pass undergo a background check, oral interviews, drug screen, and polygraph, psychological, and medical evaluations.

-Roswell: Roswell has a very high crime rate compared to other cities of the same size.
-The over 100 members of the Roswell Department responded to nearly 58,000 service calls in 2011 to fight crime.
-Those who seek jobs as Police Officers in Roswell and are accepted for employment will undergo training at the New Mexico Law Enforcement Academy in Santa Fe for a 22-week course.
+Roswell has a very high crime rate compared to other cities of the same size.
+The 74 sworn officers of the Roswell Police Department responded to 62,411 service calls in 2017.

-Applicants for police officer positions in Santa Fe must be U.S. citizens and have reached 21 years of age.
+Applicants for police officer positions in Santa Fe must be U.S. citizens and must have reached 21 years of age.
 Applicants must have a high school diploma or GED.
 To be hired, applicants must pass a written exam, physical agility tests, and oral interview, and polygraph, background, psychological, and medical examinations, along with a drug screening test.